-Overview of Tenrecs
+Overview of Lesser HedgehogTenrecs

 The family name Tenrecidae, common name Tenrecs, is a family of mammals endemic to Magagascar and parts of Africa.
 They occupy the same ecological niche as hedgehogs would do, and are often used as an example of convergent evolution.
 Tenrecs are a very diverse species, which can resemble moles, shrews, hedgehogs or Otters.
 Currently there are about 5 species of tenrec in the pet trade, the lesser Madagascar tenrec, common/tailless tenrec, greater Madagascar tenrec, lowland streaked tenrec, & highland streaked tenrec.

-They will be very active during the summer months but enter a state of brumation or torpor during winter months.
-This differs from hibenation as there are different metabolic process involved.
+They will be very active during the summer months but enter a state of brumation or torpor during the winter months.
+This differs from hibernation as there are different metabolic processes involved.
 Whilst in this state they will eat very little and once out of brumation they will eat extra to offset this.
 It is important to regularly weigh your Pet Tenrecs, especially if it is their first torpor.

 Tenrecs are very confident animals and can make excellent pets.
-They have very very distinct characters and are easy to handle.
+They have very distinct characters and are easy to handle.